Using Total Compensation to Attract and Retain Talent in a Challenging Labour Market

 Innocent Absenteeism is Nobody’s Fault, But You Must Address It

 By definition, innocent (or “non-culpable”) absenteeism is not your employee’s fault.
 “Innocent” absences usually relate to illness or injury—legitimate concerns that the employee cannot control.
+But what about the effect their missed shifts are having on your business?
+Is there anything you can do to get these absences reduced to a minimum?

 Illness or Injury Leave